 While deploying a modular data center may seem simpler than building a brick-and-mortar one, it does still have its own considerations.
 First, you’ll need to determine whether or not real estate is available.
 This is generally not too large of a concern, though, considering that modular data centers can usually be placed anywhere, such as in the parking lot or on a building’s roof (given that you’ve verified its load bearing capabilities!).
 Security is an important consideration as well; modular data centers need to be monitored with the same stringency that a regular data center would, which will require the procurement of surveillance equipment that can withstand outdoor conditions.
 You’ll also need to determine whether or not you want to supply your own equipment.
 Many modular solutions on the market allow you to purchase the servers along with it, which provides you with the servers at a lower cost versus buying them independently.
 However, this also adds upfront costs to the implementation.

 If the modular data center is being procured to supplement an existing one, you’ll need to ensure that sufficient power is available for the new systems.
 Some existing centers will have additional power and cooling capacity, and if so, it will just be a matter of making sure you are aware of how much extra capacity exists.
 However, if the existing center is already at capacity, you will need to plan for adding additional power systems to support it.
 Older buildings might not be able to support the additional requirement without upgrades being made.

 Companies can help make the process go more smoothly by carefully reviewing the project budget ahead of time, and by being informed of their power demands and current capacity.

-If you need server racks, rackmount accessories, rackmount or vertical power and UPSs, for your existing or modular data center, contact Rackmount Solutions, Inc. at toll free 1-866-207-6631 or email email@example.com
+If you need server racks, rackmount accessories, rackmount or vertical power and UPSs, for your existing or modular data center, contact us toll free at 1-866-207-6631 or email email@example.com

 The Pros & Cons of Modular Design